 What is the QuantiFERON Test?

-The QuantiFERON test is a type of blood test that is used to diagnose tuberculosis (primarily latent, or inactive tuberculosis).
-It was approved by the FDA in 2001 to help detect latent Mycobacterium tuberculosis infections.
+The QuantiFERON test was approved by the FDA in 2001 to help detect latent Mycobacterium tuberculosis infections.

 How does the QuantiFERON test work?